combobulativedesigns/gptwntranslator/README.md

 ## Contributing
 ---------------

+We could use testing, so if you want to help out, please do.
+We also need people to verify the quality of translations for most languages.

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.